ECrownofFire/ecf/README.md

 * `captcha_secret`: reCAPTCHA site secret

 ### Configuration
-I'd recommend setting all the relevant config options with an overlay file (see [the Erlang documentation](http://erlang.org/doc/man/config.html) on how to do that).
+I'd recommend leaving sys.config alone and editing private.config with all of your needed configuration.

 TODO: Describe all configuration options.
 Most of them are just simple messages in case you want to customize them, but a few are actually important.